bpbradley/ansible-role-komodo/README.md

 # Ansible Role for Komodo

-This role is designed for managing systemd deployments of the [komodo](https://github.com/moghtech/komodo) periphery agent trying to minimize the permissions available to the service by creating a service user and running the systemd service as that user.
+This role is designed for managing systemd deployments of the [komodo](https://github.com/moghtech/komodo) periphery agent, minimizing permissions by creating a service user and running the service as that user.
+The role supports both systemd **user** and **system** scopes; in both cases the service runs as the unprivileged `komodo` user.

 The user will only have access to:

-* It's configuration files
+* Its configuration files
 * The periphery agent binary
-* It's ssl certificates for establishing a TLS connection with Komodo Core
+* Its SSL certificates for establishing a TLS connection with Komodo Core
-* It's repo and stacks directories, located in the komodo users home directory
+* Its repo, stacks, and build directories, located in `komodo_user` home directory by default

 In this way, it should have no more access to the host system than it would running in a docker container.
 But since it is running directly on the host filesystem, it should eliminate